 C.J.
 Stroud has won a playoff game in each of his first two NFL seasons.
 Only three quarterbacks in the Super Bowl era have accomplished that feat and extended it to three consecutive years: Russell Wilson, Joe Flacco, and Otto Graham.
 Tonight at Acrisure Stadium, Stroud will attempt to join that exclusive club when the Houston Texans face the Pittsburgh Steelers in the final game of Wild Card Weekend.
 The 23-year-old who has already rewritten the Texans’ record books now has a chance to etch his name alongside some of the greatest postseason performers in NFL history.
 All he has to do is beat a Steelers franchise that hasn’t won a playoff game since January 2017.

 The historical stakes for Stroud are remarkable, but they exist within a broader context that makes this matchup fascinating.
 Houston enters as the hottest team in football, having won nine consecutive games to close the regular season and transform from a young team learning to compete into a legitimate Super Bowl contender.
 Their defense, orchestrated by head coach DeMeco Ryans, finished the regular season ranked first in total defense and second in scoring defense.
-The Texans allow just 277.2 yards and 17.4 points per game.
+The Texans allow just 277.2 yards and 17.4 points per game, per Pro Football Reference.
 Those numbers would be impressive in any era.
 In today’s pass-happy NFL, they border on historic.

 Pittsburgh presents an intriguing challenge precisely because of its contradictions.
 The Steelers finished 10-7 and claimed the AFC’s fourth seed, but their path to the playoffs featured more struggles than triumphs.
 They lost three of their final five regular-season games before rallying to win their last two and secure the division.
 Their defense, which was supposed to carry the team, finished 24th in passing yards allowed.
 Their offense ranks 21st in points per game.
 Yet here they are, hosting a playoff game, protected by a home-field advantage that has historically been among the most intimidating in professional sports.